What is the Law Regarding Employment in Cleveland?

 Employees, employers and independent contractors in Cleveland are governed by employment law.
 Employment issues that are regulated by these laws include hiring policies, wage amounts, and termination procedures.
 Employers and their employees alike should be knowledgeable of Cleveland employment laws.

 "At-Will" vs. Contract Employment Terms

-Employment is normally considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
-In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Cleveland
+Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
+"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Cleveland

 Anti-Discrimination laws in Cleveland

-Cleveland citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
-Cleveland residents must follow laws which prohibit employer discrimination against members of different classes.
+Cleveland citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
+Cleveland residents must follow laws which prohibit employer discrimination against members of various classes.
 These classes include age, gender, race, religion, disability, and national origin.

 An administrative agency such as the EEOC can hear discrimination claims.
 Furthermore, some lawyers specialize in claims for discrimination.